Nursing

 NDSCS is excited to announce that the Spring 2023 two-year Associate of Applied Science (A.A.S.)
 Registered Nurse graduating cohort achieved a 100% first time pass rate on the NCLEX-RN (National Council Licensure Examination [for] Registered Nurses).

 NDSCS offers three academic options for Nursing students.
 The Practical Nursing program is for students who are interested in pursuing a career in nursing or wish to transfer to an associate or bachelor’s program for nursing.
 The two-year Associate in Applied Science Registered Nursing program is available to applicants wishing to become a Registered Nurse.
-The LPN to RN Nursing program is available to Licensed Practical Nurses who wish to continue their nursing education and become a Registered Nurse.
+The Associate in Science Registered Nursing program option is available to Licensed Practical Nurses who wish to continue their nursing education to become a Registered Nurse.

 Article written by NDSCS and submitted to external news outlets.